Unity-Technologies/ml-agents/docs/Reward-Signals.md

 This approach, when compared to [Behavioral Cloning](Training-BehavioralCloning.md), requires far fewer demonstrations to be provided.
-After all, we are still learning a policy that happens to be similar to the demonstration, not directly copying the behavior of the demonstrations.
-It is also especially effective when combined with an Extrinsic signal, but can also be used independently to purely learn from demonstration.
+After all, we are still learning a policy that happens to be similar to the demonstrations, not directly copying the behavior of the demonstrations.
+It is especially effective when combined with an Extrinsic signal.
+However, the GAIL reward signal can also be used independently to purely learn from demonstrations.

 Using GAIL requires recorded demonstrations from your Unity environment.
 See the [imitation learning guide](Training-Imitation-Learning.md) to learn more about recording demonstrations.